MehrdadSamadishadlou/Python_for_Beginners/index.md

 </p>

 <p style='text-align: justify;'>
-The course material page is where you will find all the slides, code examples, and any other materials that may be helpful for your learning.
+The course material page is where you will find all the slides, links, code examples, and any other materials that may be helpful for your learning.
 I will update this page regularly throughout the course, so be sure to check back often for new resources.
 </p>

 <p style='text-align: justify;'>